Dear Family, your Operation Maths guide to Weight

 Odlum’s Baking with Kids: What better way to develop and perfect your weighing skills!

-Comparing and converting metric units: Practice games incorporating metric units of weight, capacity and length.
+Math Games: Practice games incorporating metric units of mass/weight, capacity and length.

 Weight Quiz: (for 6th class) Multiple choice quiz